-, with CloudBees, specifying your which is displayed when you click either option in the dialog.
+To obtain a license, you need to open a support ticket with CloudBees, specifying your instance ID which is displayed when you click either option in the dialog.
 For more information on license generation, see the documentation available at https://support.cloudbees.com/hc/en-us/articles/218233918-Jenkins-Enterprise-License-Activation.

-Once you enter a valid (or trial) license keyyou can proceed to It is recommended that you ithe ed, as shown in Figure 34,
+Once you enter a valid (or trial) license key, you can proceed to customize Jenkins.
+It is recommended that you install the suggested plugins, as shown in Figure 34, unless you have a specific requirement for a particular plugin or plugins to be installed.